ankit-raj01/Enhanced-Oral-Cancer-Analysis-using-Multi-Model-Fusion-and-GAN/README.md

 On testing, among all four models, viz.
 VGG-16, ResNet-50, Inception-v3, and the concatenated model, it has been found that the concatenated model achieved the highest Accuracy and F1-score of 85.19% and 91.18%, respectively.

 The high performance of the concatenated model is because the combined features may contain multiple patterns like circularity, roundness, compactness, etc.
-This was the work done during the 1st phase of this project.
-In the 2nd phase, we have worked on the segmentation of cancerous images into cancerous and non-cancerous regions.